AuzFox/ERA-3D-Docs/docs/api-reference.md

 	__Arguments__:

-	- `#!c vec3 normal: the 3D normal vector to use for the current vertex`
+	- `#!c vec3 normal`: The 3D normal vector to use for the current vertex

 	__Description__:

-	Submits the 3d normal vector for the current mesh vertex.
+	Submits the 3D normal vector for the current mesh vertex.

-	The vector must be normalized. (normal must have a length of 1)
+	The vector must be normalized. (__normal__ must have a length of 1)

 	Normal vectors are used when calculating lighting.

-	A vertex with a normal vector pointing toward a light will recieve more

-	Light than one with a normal vector pointing away from the light.
+	A vertex with a normal vector pointing toward a light will recieve more light than one with a normal vector pointing away from the light.

-	If lighting is not enabled, this function does nothing.
+	If lighting is disabled, this function does nothing.

 ### `meshUV`